allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 All these issues will be solved later, now we are in the prototype stage and our desired outcome is to have a working demo for our stranger.

-Where to put this simple implementation of the schedule creator — for now domain used an interface for that.
+Where to put this simple implementation of the schedule creator?
+For now domain used an interface for that.
 Are we going to put implementation of this interface to the infrastructure package and treat it as something outside the domain?
 Certainly not!
 It is simple but this is part of the domain itself, we simply replace interface with class specification.